Pete Geren: Department of Defense

 Army Secretary Pete Geren (far left), accompanied by (from left to right) his wife, Beckie, his children, Mrs. Shelia Casey and Army Chief of Staff Gen. George W. Casey Jr., during Mr. Geren's arrival ceremony as Secretary of the Army, Aug.
 30, 2007.

 Secretary of the Army Pete Geren and Minnesota Governor Tim Pawlenty welcome home Minnesota National Guard Soldiers deployed with the 1st Brigade Combat Team, 34th Infantry Division for the past 17 months at Volk Field, Wis., July 17.

 Geren joined the Department of Defense in September 2001 to serve as Special Assistant to the Defense Secretary with responsibilities in the areas of inter-agency initiatives, legislative affairs and special projects.

 On July 29, 2005, Bush appointed Geren the acting United States Secretary of the Air Force, a position he served in until the confirmation of his successor Michael Wynne in November 2005.

 Geren was the 28th Undersecretary of the Army, a post he assumed on February 21, 2006, following his nomination by President George W. Bush and confirmation by the United States Senate.
 As the Undersecretary, Geren was the Army's No. 2 civilian leader.
 He served as the deputy and senior advisor to the Secretary of the Army and was Acting Secretary in the absence of the Secretary.

 In March 2007, Geren was named Acting Secretary of the United States Army by Defense Secretary Robert Gates, after Army Secretary Francis J. Harvey resigned amidst the scandal at Walter Reed Army Medical Center.
 On July 16, 2007, the Senate confirmed Geren as Secretary of the Army.
 On August 30, 2007, Geren established the independent Commission on Army Acquisition and Program Management in Expeditionary Operations to investigate the contingency contracting crisis within the army.

-Later life
+Sid W. Richardson Foundation

 Since 2011, he has been president and CEO of the Sid W. Richardson Foundation, in Fort Worth, TX.
+For his services, Geren was paid nearly $1.1 million in 2024: $946,974 in base compensation, $94,327 in benefits and deferred compensation, and $40,135 in expense accounts in 2024.

+Fort Worth ISD Board of Managers

+On March 24, 2026, Texas Education Agency's Commissioner Mike Morath appointed Geren as one of nine members of the Fort Worth ISD Board of Managers during the state's takeover of the district.

+The nine Board of Managers are expected to serve an initial term of at least two years before the state considers whether to restore governance authority to the elected trustees.
+Under state law, the intervention may be extended in additional two-year increments if the Commissioner determines that the district has not shown sufficient academic improvement.